 What Else Should You Know About Down Payment Gifts?

-As previously mentioned, there’s a difference between receiving a down payment gift and a loan.
+As previously mentioned, there’s a difference between receiving a down payment gift and a down payment loan.
 Buyers need to be clear with their mortgage lenders and confirm that the money received was gifted.
 A sudden infusion of cash without a traceable source will leave lenders suspicious and, perhaps, wary of completing the loan deal on their end.

 How much can be gifted for a down payment?